Create an Azure Database for PostgreSQL server in the Azure portal

 On the server page, select Connection security.

-Rule Name Start IP End IP AllowAllIps 0.0.0.0 255.255.255.255
+Rule name Start IP End IP AllowAllIps 0.0.0.0 255.255.255.255

 Get the connection information

 There are a number of applications you can use to connect to your Azure Database for PostgreSQL server.
 Let's first use the psql command-line utility to illustrate how to connect to the server.
-You can use a web browser and the Azure Cloud Shell as described here without the need to install any additional software.
+You can use a web browser and Azure Cloud Shell as described here without the need to install any additional software.
 If you have the psql utility installed locally on your own machine, you can connect from there as well.

 psql --host=<yourserver> --port=<port> --username=<server admin login> --dbname=<database name>